 Annually, the Committee considers the total compensation opportunities for each NEO and determines how total potential compensation should be allocated across the different elements of compensation.
-The Committee does not follow a definitive policy when determining the mix of
+The Committee does not follow a definitive policy when determining the mix of and structure for total compensation.
+Instead, it considers

-Generally, the Committee considers market practices as reflected in the peer group data reviewed by its compensation consultant to obtain a baseline of total potential compensation for each NEO.
+Generally, the Committee considers market practices as reflected in the peer group data for the peer group identified below and more generally for the Company's industry to obtain a baseline of total potential compensation for each NEO.
 Using this analysis as a starting point, the Committee engages in discussions with the objective of ensuring that a material portion of each NEO's total compensation is at-risk and dependent on performance.
 Care is taken to balance incentives to drive performance in the short-term and the long-term.
 In this way, we encourage NEOs to vigorously pursue financial and other performance while discouraging incentives to take excessive risks that may be beneficial in the short term, but harmful in the long run.
 We believe that these practices align the interests of the NEOs with those of the shareholders year-over-year, as well as over the long term.

 The Committee seeks to ensure that a substantial portion of the total compensation awarded to the NEOs is performance-based and is comprised of both annual and long-term incentives.
-The fiscal 2021 mix of compensation for the CEO and other NEOs is set forth below:
+The fiscal 2022 mix of target compensation for the CEO and other NEOs is set forth below: